 Significance: The full moon of Bhādrapada month is known as Indra Pūrṇimā in some regions of India, and Indra is worshipped at this time.
 There also exists a “Śakra vrata,” mentioned in the Nārada Purāṇa, that may be undertaken on this day to secure prosperity.

-Activities: I cannot find any exact details on the worship as performed by others, but can suggest that a devotee perform worship on this day, through Indra pūjā, fasting, and meditating.
+Activities: I cannot find any exact details on the worship as performed by others, but may suggest that a devotee perform worship on this day through Indra pūjā, fasting, and meditating.

-Ṣarada Pūrṇimā, 27 October 2015 (Full moon of Āśvin month/Kumara Pūrṇimā/Kojāgari Pūrṇimā)
+Ṣarada Pūrṇimā, 24 October (full moon of Āśvin month/Kumara Pūrṇimā/Kojāgari Pūrṇimā)